wz30/duke_graduate/README.md

     - good tutorial about socket programming: http://beej.us/guide/bgnet/html/#select
       - recv can receive header or header+contents. it depends
     - mocklab to customize the response header and contents: https://app.mocklab.io/mock-apis/l7wwd/stubs/54f6eb4b-e621-44ba-96bc-9903ccbb4b4a
   - 3nd project: stock exchange server software: TA will test the propgram in details.
-Another point is that loading testing is required.
+Another requirement is loading testing.
   - final project: mini UPS and mini AMAZON.
 Google protocol buffer is a hard part.
 Testing is also hard.
   - Midterm is hard sicne we have short time to complete and there are 7 questions.
 The exam is testing your basic and deep knowledge on the topics.
 In addition, how to apply the knowledge is another requiremnt for the exam.
   - Final exam is similar to Midterm exam but with more time.
 It focues more on security topic.
 Not hard one.
   - What I learned from this class:
     - how to create a robust server software in various aspects?
-    - Class assignment involves lots of codings and takes more time than I though.
+    - Class assignment involves lots of codings and takes more time than I thought.
 Expertise on the programming language/framework is a prerequisite.
 - interview class(1.5 credit taught by Owen): leetcode and hackrank problem
 - writing class: problem-solution based paper and topic are field related.
 - TA CS 201: quite a lot of logistic works.

 - Until 4/5/2021, I am not doing very well in this semester and I just figure out why that would happen.
 The main reason is that I made myself super busy and that hurts my confidence.
 TA in 201 is not a good choice for me since it takes up lots up time to grade the homework and ECE 568 projects take more time.
 Anyway, I need to catch up where I left.

+### Summer Semester 2021

 | Syntax      | Description | Test Text     |
 | :---        |    :----:   |          ---: |